 Forced to Become a Tailor

 Albrecht Berblinger was born as the seventh child of the servant Albrecht Ludwig Berblinger the Elder and his wife Anna Dorothea Fink in modest circumstances.
-Apparently already as a child he came into contact with all kinds of mechanical equipment through his father, who worked in the armoury of the Free Imperial City of Ulm.
+Apparently already as a child he came into contact with all kinds of mechanical equipment through his father, who worked in the armory of the Free Imperial City of Ulm.
 He was just 13 when his father died and he came to the orphanage, where he was forced to start an apprenticeship as a tailor, although he would have preferred to become a watchmaker.

 Building his own Wings